zwallen/Wallen_DAMethodCompare_2021/README.md

 Wallen_DAMethodCompare_2021
 |
 |-- BMC_Bioinformatics_Published_Material -- contains manuscript (pdf) and supplementary material (pdf, xlsx) published in BMC Bioinformatics
 |
+|-- DAreport -- contains an R function (DAreport) and program (run_DAreport.R) that can be used to perform the type of comparisons detailed
+|               in the manuscript on a user supplied abundance table. see README for further details.
+|
 |-- Dataset1_Scripts -- houses scripts used to run differential abundance tests and calculate pairwise concordances for Dataset 1
 |   |